TBS093A/render-app-backend/README.md

 #### OpenEXR (and others blender packages)

-download actual version from: https://www.openexr.com/downloads.html
+Download actual version from: https://www.openexr.com/downloads.html

-unpack tar.gz archive and install package like this:
+Unpack files from tar.gz archive and install package like this:

 ```bash
 cmake openexr-<your_version>